dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 Constructors cannot be `partial`.

 ### Executing field initializers
-Execution of struct instance field initializers matches execution of class field initializers ([§14.11.3](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/classes.md#14113-instance-variable-initializers)) with **one qualifier**:
+Execution of struct instance field initializers matches execution of class field initializers ([§14.11.3](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/classes.md#14113-instance-variable-initializers)) with the following **qualifiers**:
-> When an instance constructor has no constructor initializer, **or when the constructor initializer `this()` represents the default parameterless constructor**, ... that constructor implicitly performs the initializations specified by the _variable_initializers_ of the instance fields ... .
+> When an instance constructor has no constructor initializer, **or when the constructor initializer `this()` represents the default parameterless struct constructor**, ... that constructor implicitly performs the initializations specified by the _variable_initializers_ of the instance fields ... .
 This corresponds to a sequence of assignments that are executed immediately upon entry to the constructor ... .
 The variable initializers are executed in the textual order in which they appear in the ... declaration.
+>
+> **When the constructor initializer `this()` represents the default parameterless struct constructor, all value type fields are set to their default value and all reference type fields are set to `null` _before_ the sequence of assignments specified by the _variable_initializers_ are executed.**

 ### Definite assignment
 Instance fields (other than `fixed` fields) must be definitely assigned in struct instance constructors that do not have a `this()` initializer (see [§15.4.9](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/structs.md#1549-constructors)).